SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Conclusion

 \section{Conclusion}

-In this work, we present \ours{}, a simple and efficient framework to adapt visual geometric grounded transformers for RGB-T camera pose estimation and 3D scene reconstruction.
-By leveraging lightweight LoRA adapters, modality-specific camera tokens, and a carefully designed batching strategy, \ours{} achieves state-of-the-art performance with minimal computational overhead and a modest amount of data, making it a practical solution for real-world applications.
+We present \ours{}, a simple and efficient framework to adapt visual geometric grounded transformers for RGB-T camera pose estimation and 3D scene reconstruction.
+By leveraging lightweight LoRA adapters and a carefully designed batching strategy, \ours{} achieves state-of-the-art performance with minimal computational overhead and a modest amount of data, making it a practical solution for real-world applications.
 Our approach not only outperforms existing methods across all metrics but also demonstrates robustness in challenging real-world conditions such as low lighting, dense smoke, and asynchronous data capture.
-By showing that high-performance multimodal reconstruction is achievable with minimal adaptation and data, we hope to inspire broader adoption of parameter-efficient fine-tuning in geometric vision and beyond.
+While this study focuses on RGB-Thermal reconstruction, the methodology is possibly extensible to other modalities---such as multi-spectral imaging---which remains a subject for future work.
+By showing that high-performance multimodal reconstruction is achievable with minimal adaptation and a relatively small amount of data, we hope to inspire broader adoption of parameter-efficient fine-tuning in multimodal geometric vision.